jflachman/local_rag_llm/docker/llama-cpp/README.md

 2. [Create a custom Docker image with server.config](docker-build-llama-cpp-CPU.md)

+[!NOTE]
-## [!NOTE] an alternate to llama-cpp-python is the base llama-cpp in docker
+## An alternate to llama-cpp-python is the base llama-cpp in docker

 However, this is not covered in this project.